Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 resources while still achieving massive scale.
 We can use similar practices to optimise the selection of technologies to suit the cloud pricing models.

-> 📖 Read more in [Azure Well-Architected Framework - Maximize efficiency of cloud spend]
+> 📖 Read more in [Azure Well-Architected Framework - Maximize efficiency of cloud spend].
-> (Microsoft Learn)

 ### Cloud models